gavin-crane/personalDiscordBot/README.md

 Weather functionality:
 - Use the command prefix followed by 'weather' and then the name of a city or place that you want the current weather for

+Music:
+- Can play, pause, resume, and music to a queue!